-If you’re looking for some free exposure online, claiming your free listing on Yell.com is a great place to start.
+If you’re looking for some free exposure online, claiming a free listing on Yell.com for your business is a great place to start.
 In fact, setting up free listings on a number of platforms like Google My Business and TripAdvisor all helps search engines get a good picture of your business, and can help you appear more consistently in local search.

 But once your Yell.com listing goes live and a few reviews come rolling in… what happens next?
 How do you maximise your profile’s marketing potential with zero budget?